A Deep Reinforcement Learning Approach for Solving the Traveling Salesman Problem with Drone: Literature Review

 In contrast to drone sortie assumptions, \citet{agatz2018optimization} presented the idea of \emph{operations}, which is similar to drone sortie except it allows the drone to be launched and reunited with the truck at the same nodes.
-In fact, in their formulation, the truck and the drone are allowed to revisit nodes, which substantially increase the number of possible operations.
-Also, they consider different speeds for the drone and truck and allow the truck to wait for the drone at a rendezvous node.
-With these problem settings, \citet{agatz2018optimization} define TSP-D. \citet{carlsson2018coordinated} investigate the benefits of combined drone and truck operations in general, where drone launch and pick-up nodes are not limited to customer locations. \citet{gonzalez2020truck} extends TSP-D by allowing drones to visit multiple customers per launch and present an iterative greedy search heuristic.
+In fact, in their formulation, the truck and the drone are allowed to revisit nodes, which substantially increases the number of possible operations.
+Also, they considered different speeds for the drone and truck and allow the truck to wait for the drone at a rendezvous node.
+With these problem settings, \citet{agatz2018optimization} define TSP-D. \citet{carlsson2018coordinated} investigated the benefits of combined drone and truck operations in general, where drone launch and pick-up nodes are not limited to customer locations. \citet{gonzalez2020truck} extended TSP-D by allowing drones to visit multiple customers per launch and present an iterative greedy search heuristic.

-For solving TSP-D, \citet{agatz2018optimization} devise a heuristic method that starts with an optimal TSP tour and partitions customer nodes into truck nodes and drone nodes using a dynamic programming approach.
-Later \citet{poikonen2019branch} introduce a branch and bound method, where the drone and truck can wait for each other at rendezvous nodes, and presented four heuristics to solve large instances of the problem. \citet{de2020variable} solves both TSP-D and FSTSP using a variable neighborhood search-based heuristic.
+For solving TSP-D, \citet{agatz2018optimization} devised a heuristic method that starts with an optimal TSP tour and partitions customer nodes into truck nodes and drone nodes using a dynamic programming approach.
+Later \citet{poikonen2019branch} introduced a branch-and-bound method, where the drone and truck can wait for each other at rendezvous nodes, and presented four heuristics to solve large instances of the problem. \citet{de2020variable} solved both TSP-D and FSTSP using a variable neighborhood search-based heuristic.

-Exact optimization methods are also developed for TSP-D. \citet{bouman2018dynamic} develop a dynamic programming method that can solve instances with up to 15 customers to optimality and \citet{poikonen2019branch} introduce a branch and bound method for up to 20 customer nodes. \citet{vasquez2021exact} propose a Benders-type decomposition method and \citet{roberti2021exact} devise a branch-and-price algorithm to solve instances with up to 15 and 39 customer nodes, respectively.
+Exact optimization methods are also developed for TSP-D. \citet{bouman2018dynamic} developed a dynamic programming method that can solve instances with up to 15 customers to optimality, and \citet{poikonen2019branch} introduced a branch-and-bound method for up to 20 customer nodes. \cite{schermer2020b} developed a branch-and-cut approach to find optimal solutions for instances up to 20 customers. \cite{el2021parcel} presented a novel Mixed Integer Programming formulation for TSP-D, which was later improved using pre-processing and valid inequalities. \citet{vasquez2021exact} proposed a Benders-type decomposition method and \citet{roberti2021exact} devised a branch-and-price algorithm to solve instances with up to 15 and 39 customer nodes, respectively.